 10. Dough Zone, multiple locations

-First opened in Bellevue in 2014, Dough Zone now has multiple locations in the Seattle area so you have no excuse for not checking them out.
+First opened in Bellevue in 2014 as a mom-and-pop restaurant, Dough Zone now has multiple locations in the Seattle area so you have no excuse for not checking them out.
 They rely on traditional recipes to create their xiao long bao (soup dumplings) and dan dan noodles.

 Happy AAPI Heritage month, Seattle—and happy eating!